 - Click Tools > Content > Highlighting to open the Highlighting tool.

 - Select text in a resource and click a style in the Highlighting panel to apply it.
 If a favorite highlighter has been selected previously, the Highlighting panel doesn’t have to be opened every time.
 You can use Cmd+K (Mac) or Ctrl+K (Windows) to apply the highlighting style to the selected text.
+You can also press the H key to apply the last used highlighting style to your text.

 You can also assign a shortcut key to your favorite highlighting style by clicking the command button next to it, hovering over Shortcut key, and choosing from the available options.